Ripping Yarns: Production details

-Tomkinson's Schooldays was shot on videotape with filmed exterior scenes.
-The remaining episodes were all shot on film.
-They were also originally shown with laugh tracks, but with a couple of exceptions these have been omitted from reruns.
+Tomkinson's Schooldays was shot on videotape in front of a studio audience, with filmed exterior scenes.
+The remaining episodes were all shot on film, and were originally shown with laugh tracks (recorded by showing each completed film to an audience), but with a couple of exceptions these have been omitted from reruns.

-The series was repeated on BBC4 commencing with Tomkinson's Schooldays on 3 April 2014.
+In 2014, the series was repeated on BBC Four, commencing with Tomkinson's Schooldays on 3 April.
 This broadcast included a laugh track.
 The first episode was preceded by a documentary, Alexander Armstrong's Real Ripping Yarns, which examined the assumptions and outlook of the original boys' magazines of which Ripping Yarns were a parody.
 Both Palin and Jones contributed to the programme.

 The theme tune for the series was Fanfare from the ‘Facade Suite No. 2', by Sir William Walton, played by the City of Birmingham Orchestra, conducted by Louis Frémaux.

 Directors

 Terry Hughes, who had directed The Two Ronnies and would later direct The Golden Girls and 3rd Rock from the Sun, directed early episodes of Ripping Yarns.
 Jim Franklin, known for The Goodies, directed other episodes and two episodes in the second series were directed by Alan J. W. Bell, known for The Hitchhiker's Guide to the Galaxy and Last of the Summer Wine.
 Bell used Michael Radford, who later became noted for the films Nineteen Eighty-Four, White Mischief and Il Postino, as cinematographer.